geniuxconsulting/javascript/README.md

 ## Modules

-  - The module should start with a `!`.
-This ensures that if a malformed module forgets to include a final semicolon there aren't errors in production when the scripts get concatenated.
-[Explanation](https://github.com/airbnb/javascript/issues/44#issuecomment-13063933)
-  - The file should be named with camelCase, live in a folder with the same name, and match the name of the single export.
+  - The file should be named with camelCase and match the name of the single export.
-  - Add a method called `noConflict()` that sets the exported module to the previous version and returns this one.
+  - When using module that export to the global object, add a method called `noConflict()` that sets the exported module to the previous version and returns this one.
   - Always declare `'use strict';` at the top of the module.

     ```javascript
-    // fancyInput/fancyInput.js
+    // fancyInput.js

-    !function(global) {
+    (function(global) {
       'use strict';

       var previousFancyInput = global.FancyInput;